BumpConductor/BumpScoutPoc/docs/DEVELOPMENT.md

 └── etc...
 ```

 Before making a change to the `src` for either part you should add the relevent tests.
-During development you can either run `npm test` to run the tests periodically on demand or run `npm start` in a separate terminal to continually run tests every tima a file changes.
+During development you can either run `npm test` to run the tests periodically on demand or run `npm start` in a separate terminal to continually run tests every time a file changes.

 The `test` directories themselves mirror the structure of the `src` directories, for each source file there is likley to be a corresponding test file.
 You should follow the existing style when making changes.